 - Do I have enough awareness around equality issues?

-- Do I have enough awareness around learning issues such as dyslexia, visual or hearing impairment, learning disabilities?
+- Do I have enough awareness around learning issues such as dyslexia, visual or hearing impairment, and learning disabilities?

 - Is the information we produce accessible for all?